Nikon D1H vs D3

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D1H and the D3 have been discontinued, but can regularly be found used on eBay.
+Both the D1H and the D3 have been discontinued, but can regularly be found used on ebay.
 The D1H was replaced by the Nikon D2H, while the D3 was followed by the Nikon D4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D1H and D3 can be found, respectively, in the Nikon D1H Manual (free pdf) or the online Nikon D3 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D1H or the Nikon D3 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.